-- learning support group which will concentrate on developing skills such as phonics, spelling, maths and handwriting. - 7.8.2 Learning support of this kind will be provided at no additional cost. - 7.8.3 The SENCO will organise a graduated response for support in the following ways: - (a) Monitoring.
+- 7.8.5 The SENCO will organise a graduated response for support in the following ways: - (a) Monitoring.
 Most children will have their needs met through teaching and classroom management as well as appropriate differentiation within the day-to-day learning.
 The SENCO will oversee this and monitor and review at half termly intervals.
-No teaching targets are necessary for these children. - (b) Group work will be decided by the SENCO in liaison with Form tutors at the beginning of each half term for Maths and English.
-The maximum number of pupils that can currently be seen in a group is four. - (c) Learning support will be prioritised for those pupils who have a full EP Report or internal assessment and where this has been recommended by the SENCO due to the outcome of an internal assessment. - (d) The SENCO and teaching assistants can support other areas e.g., emotional wellbeing, behavioural problems, social skills, handwriting, spelling groups etc. These interventions will all be decided on a case-by-case scenario in liaison with the Form Tutor. - (e) The school will work with or make referrals to external agencies where support is needed for the child that is outside the remit and resourcing levels of the school itself, for example support from CAMHs or Place 2B. - 7.8.4 The pupil's progress and needs will be monitored and, if necessary, the School will recommend a formal assessment if the learning support does not appear to be meeting the pupil's needs.
+No teaching targets are necessary for these children. - (b) Group work will be decided by the SENCo in liaison with Form tutors at the beginning of each half term for Maths and English.
+The maximum number of pupils that can currently be seen in a group is four.

+- (c) One-to-one learning will be prioritised for those pupils who have a full EP Report or internal assessment and where this has been recommended by the SENCO due to the outcome of an internal assessment. - (d) The SENCO can support other areas e.g., emotional wellbeing, behavioural problems, social skills, handwriting, spelling groups etc. These interventions will all be decided on a case-by-case scenario in liaison with the Form Tutor. - (e) The school will work with or make referrals to external agencies where support is needed for the child that is outside the remit and resourcing levels of the school itself, for example support from CAMHs or Place 2B. - 7.8.6 The pupil's progress and needs will be monitored and, if necessary, the School will recommend a formal assessment if the learning support does not appear to be meeting the pupil's needs.